 The main nightlife destinations in Lagos include Victoria Island and Ikoyi.
-Mainland Lagos has a couple of great bars, but these are only for the more adventurous as safety can be an issue.
+Mainland Lagos has a couple of great bars, but these are only for the more adventurous as safety is not guranteed.
 A few upmarket hotels host pool parties, which are a great way to beat the heat and soak up the Lagos nightlife.
 Awolowo Road attracts a number of diners and late night drinkers, while Nigeria's resident expat population tend to migrate toward Pat's Place.

 Finally, no Lagos nightlife experience is complete without a visit to the New Afrika Shrine - a Lagos institution.
 The original Afrika Shrine was the spiritual home of Afrobeat, owned by Lagos legend Fela Kuti.
 After it burned down, the musician's son Femi Kuti built the New Afrika Shrine to carry on the tradition, and still plays there when he is in town.